 In 1819 he was mentioned as ‚von Hutsteiner‘ in a document about the 7-years war in the Pyrenees and it seems that he got knighted at that time as the prefix ‚von‘ is a part of an aristocrat title.

 BTW: on 11.5.1809 he took quarters with his unit close to Osterhofen with the French army on the way to Austria via Passau.
-An interesting fact that members of all three major families were in Osterhofen.
+An interesting fact that members of all three major family lines were in Osterhofen, a small town in lower Bavaria, during the 19th century.

-Friedrich August Huthsteiner was killed during the siege of Torgau 1813,
+Friedrich August Huthsteiner, son of Col. Heinrich Christian Huthsteiner, was killed during the siege of Torgau 1813.

 Franco-Prussian war 1870/1871